 When you put yourself in their shoes you can only assume that even you as a viewer, on this particular streaming platform, would like to watch the best quality Twitch streams.
 If you cannot provide them with that you can only guess what is going to happen.
 They will go and look for good quality entertainment elsewhere.

-So, putting that aside, here we are going to show you how to do a Twitch test stream without going live.
-Basically, we are going to show you, the broadcaster, how to run a test stream on Twitch, so you can ensure the best possible quality of your streams.
+I’m going to show you, the broadcaster, how to run a Twitch test stream, so you can ensure the best possible quality of your streams.

 Below I am going to lay out a simple tutorial for you to follow so you can run your Twitch stream test without any major problems.